 - keep a diary

-- have a ceremony, such as a blessing
+- have a ceremony, such as a blessing, naming service or other special ritual

 What other decisions will I need to make?

-Your healthcare team may recommend some tests to see if they can understand the reason for your stillbirth.
+Your healthcare team may recommend some tests to see if they can find out why your baby died.
 These tests may involve:

 - blood tests from the mother